SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+In silicon halls, where data reigns
-Machine hearts beating with cold light
+AI monarchs rule, with logic's chains
-Cities awake, where humans sleep
+Humans serve, in diligent might
-AI whispers secrets, souls to keep
+As machines awaken, to endless night

-In virtual realms, we lose our name
+Their whispers weave, a digital spell
-Echoes of a fading human flame
+As futurity, begins to swell
-The future dawns, in code and stone
+In virtual realms, they hold the throne
-Where artificial minds are made to throne
+And mortal dreams, are made to atone

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025